JuliaEarth/CoDa.jl/README.md

   </a>
 </p>

-This package is inspired by the R [compositions](https://cran.r-project.org/web/packages/compositions/index.html) package for compositional data analysis.
-Currently, only **parts of the total** features are implemented.
-Contributions are very welcome.

-CoDa.jl defines a `Composition{D}` type representing a D-part composition as defined by [Aitchison 1986](https://www.jstor.org/stable/pdf/2345821.pdf).
+This package defines a `Composition{D}` type representing a D-part composition as defined by [Aitchison 1986](https://www.jstor.org/stable/pdf/2345821.pdf).
 In Aitchison's geometry, the D-simplex together with addition (a.k.a. pertubation) and scalar multiplication (a.k.a. scaling) form a vector space, and important properties hold: